bobbyiliev/101-linux-commands-ebook/ebook/en/content/039-the-nano-command.md

 ### Installation:

 Nano text editor is pre-installed on macOS and most Linux distros.
+It's an alternative to `vi` and `vim`.
 To check if it is installed on your system type:

 ```
 nano --version